 Impact of coaching on disabled people’s participation: January 2015

-Prepared by the English Federation of Disability Sport in partnership with sports coach UK.
+Prepared by the English Federation of Disability Sport (now Activity Alliance) in partnership with sports coach UK.
 The findings are based on ‘The impact of coaching on participation’ July 2014 from sports coach UK.
-EFDS worked with sports coach UK to review data so to explore experiences of disabled people and their difference to non-disabled participants
+We worked with sports coach UK to review data so to explore experiences of disabled people and their difference to non-disabled participants

 Sports coach UK released ‘The Impact of Coaching on Participants’ report in July 2014.
 The first year report of a four year study, designed to measure the impact taking part in coached sport has on participant’s views, perceptions and experiences of sport.